David Hundeyin: West Africa Weekly

 Hundeyin received a grant from Substack Local to start the newsletter, West Africa Weekly, on its platform in 2021.
 He attributed this publishing change to the creative and editorial freedom it afforded him.
 He accused Globacom, a telecom company, of throttling access to the NewswireNGR site after his report came out and said that the website would always get cyberattacks after he writes a story.
 His newsletter would be delivered to his subscribers directly through email instead.

-In 2022, Hundeyin published investigative articles on Nigerian presidential candidate Bola Tinubu, tech start-up Flutterwave, and the BBC’s West Africa operations.
+In 2022, Hundeyin published investigative articles on Nigerian presidential candidate Bola Tinubu, tech start-up Flutterwave, and the BBC's West Africa operations.
 The reports initiated intense social media conversations between Hundeyin and the subjects of his articles or their supporters.
-In an article about BBC’s 'Sex for Grades' documentary, Hundeyin had accused its director, Charlie Northcutt, of having an inappropriate sexual relationship with its reporter, Kiki Mordi.
+In an article about BBC's Sex for Grades documentary, Hundeyin had accused its director, Charlie Northcutt, of having an inappropriate sexual relationship with its reporter, Kiki Mordi.
 Northcutt sued Hundeyin for libel at the Royal Courts of Justice and obtained a default judgment for £95,000 in October 2024.

 In April 2023, Hundeyin published Nigeria president-elect Tinubu's Guinean passport on Twitter which questioned his eligibility to become president.
 Hundeyin's Twitter account was locked for violating Twitter's policy on personal identifying information.

 James Currey Fellowship

 In 2022, Hundeyin was announced as The Distinguished James Currey Fellow for 2023 as an academic visitor to the Centre of African Studies at The University of Cambridge after signing a publishing deal with the founder of the program, Onyeka Nwelue.
 In March 2023, Hundeyin was dismissed from Cambridge after an investigation into his conduct with Nwelue during his book launch at Oxford University.
-While Nwelue was accused of misrepresenting himself as an Oxford University professor even though he was an unpaid Academic Visitor, Hundeyin was accused by attendees of the event of making misogynistic and sexist comments.
-On Twitter, he presented his fellowship as being awarded by Cambridge University even though he was just an academic visitor under Nwelue's now discredited fellowship scheme.
-Hundeyin later accused Oxford professor Miles Larmer and Kaduna state Governor Nasir el-Rufai, an advisor to Oxford's African Studies Centre, of being behind the accusations and development.
+While Nwelue was accused of misrepresenting himself as an Oxford University professor, even though he was an unpaid academic visitor, Hundeyin was accused by attendees of the event of making misogynistic and sexist comments.
+On Twitter, he presented his fellowship as being awarded by Cambridge University, even though he was just an academic visitor under Nwelue's now discredited fellowship scheme.
+Hundeyin later accused Oxford professor Miles Larmer and Kaduna State Governor Nasir el-Rufai, an advisor to Oxford's African Studies Centre, of being behind the accusations and development.

 Personal life

-After participating in the #EndSARS protest, he left Nigeria in 2020 when multiple threats were made against him.
+After participating in the #EndSARS protest, Hundeyin left Nigeria in 2020 when multiple threats were made against him.
 He was granted asylum and refugee status in Ghana in 2022.

 In September 2024, the Nigeria Police Force named Hundeyin as an accomplice of a whistleblower who was accused of leaking classified documents through the X account, @PIDOMNigeria.
 Hundeyin said his naming was an attempt to discredit his refugee status.

-Hundeyin is a supporter of Peter Obi, who ran against Tinubu in the 2023 presidential race.
+Hundeyin is a supporter of Peter Obi, who ran against Tinubu in the 2023 presidential election.